BoringBoredom/PC-Optimization-Hub/content/peripherals/mouse faq.md

 > We capped the rate at which background recipients of raw mouse input could receive messages, so e.g. instead of seeing 1000 messages per second for a 1000Hz mouse, it may only see 125 (but each containing the combined payload of the coalesced messages).

-To circumvent this issue, keep the MouseTester window focussed.
+To circumvent this issue, keep the MouseTester window focused.

 ### Custom WinPE